 👨👩👧👦 Families

-🐙 Satocan Marina Suites – Octopus Kids Club keeps the little ones busy while you sip sunset cocktails by the infinity pool.
-Two themed restaurants and easy walkable access to the marina and beach.
+• Satocan Marina Suites - The Octopus Kids Club keeps the little ones busy while you enjoy sunset cocktails by the infinity pool.
+Great marina views and a relaxed vibe.

 💑 Couples

-🏔️ Ocean Hill - Adults Only – Tranquil hillside retreat with stylish rooms, infinity pool and peaceful atmosphere.
-The pale wood interiors and ocean-blue colour scheme are proper calming.
+• Ocean Hill - Adults Only - Tranquil hillside retreat near Playa Amadores with stylish rooms, a pool with a view, and a peaceful atmosphere away from the busier centre.

-🌅 Punta del Rey - Adults Only – Modern aparthotel overlooking the bay and marina.
-Just 200m from the beach with direct walkway access across the road.
-The biggest solarium in Puerto Rico and views from every room.
+• Punta del Rey - Adults Only - Modern aparthotel overlooking the bay and marina.
+Just 200m from the beach with direct walkway access.
+Great value for the location.

 🏖️ Holidays to Puerto Rico, Gran Canaria - Travel Guide 2026 / 2027